Jearny58/Jearny58.github.io/_posts/2019-07-27-what-is-deep-learning.md

 It was far from an overnight process though; maybe you first learned to roll over, then you started to pull yourself up using a nightstand.
 After reaching a few progressively harder milestones, you started to walk on your own.

 By showing us what is capable from day one, fast.ai is able to tap into the individual's imagination which is a huge motivator to continue learning.
-As you go though, they guide you hand-in-hand deeper into the jungle that is deep learning, and they're no ordinary guide either.
-I'd say it's more akin to having a guide like Rambo.
+As you progress the material does dive deeper into the nuances of deep learning.
+However, they are there with you all the way as you continue deeper into the jungle that is deep learning.
+Now just imagine having Rambo as your guide in the jungle.
+That is how helpful fast.ai is.

-## What's your
+##

-Now that we have a little background on what fast.ai is, we can start jumping into what we're
+With a little background on what fast.ai is, we can start jumping into what we're